-Most blogger know they need a lead magnet (opt-in or freebie) if they want to build their email list.
+Most bloggers know they need a lead magnet (opt-in or freebie) if they want to build their email list.
 Tragically, most bloggers are getting those lead magnets all wrong.
+Cue tiny violins!

 So today we’re going to fix all that!